Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

 > **NOTE:**
 > This code places a View inside your Activity.
 You also have the option to add additional attributes for placing it in the desired location in your Activity.

-For adding a specific type of banner or adding a banner programmatically, please refer to the [Advanced Usage](android-advanced-usage).
+For adding a banner programmatically, please refer to the [Advanced Usage](android-advanced-usage#AddBannerProgrammatically).

 [Back to top](#top)